 Above left is the whole of Morgan MS 644, folio 87r, c.
 945, with details of the four musicians representing the cithara on the right.
 Two of the instruments, top right and bottom left, are held upright, apparently played with fingers like the citole in the Church of Toro, Zamora, and the gittern in Pamplona Cathedral.
-The instrument on the left is held vertically, played with an ambiguous implement that looks like a plectrum but is apparently being used like a bow.
+The instrument top left is held vertically, played with an ambiguous implement that looks like a plectrum but is apparently being used like a bow.
 The instrument bottom right is similarly ambiguous: the playing position looks more like a plectrum instrument, but the implement is held more like a bow, and bowed instruments were sometimes played in this position.

 Folio 86v of the Silos Apocalypse, British Library Add MS 11695, c.
 975–1000, above, shows the same scene as Morgan MS 644, folio 87r, with what looks like the same instruments, but in the Silos version all four instruments are held upright to represent citharas, as in Zamora and Pamplona, and as with the upright chordophone on folio 108r of the Stuttgart Psalter.

 On folio 86r of Silos, above left, we see apparently the same instrument as on folio 86v, but in a non-Elders scene, being bowed while the player dances; and again on folio 164r, above right, we see some of the ten figures around the Lamb of God, holding them near vertically like citharas.
 As we have seen, a very similar instrument is ambiguously either plucked or bowed in Morgan MS 644.
 It is not clear, then, whether here we see one type of bowed instrument or two instruments, bowed and plucked, with the same body outline, in the same way that in the late 15th and through the 16th century, the body outline of the plucked vihuela/viola da mano and the bowed vihuela/viola d’arco were the same in Spain and Italy (illustrated and explained in this article).